How Will AI Transform Leadership and Management Roles in the Next Decade?

 - Rapid evaluation of numerous potential solutions.

-| Communication | - Primarily face-to-face or via traditional channels.
+- Objective analysis of solutions based on data. | | Communication | - Primarily face-to-face or via traditional channels.

 - Limited by language barriers and time zones.